cole-k/turksort/README.md

 ## Future plans

-- [ ] Finish paper writeup
+- [x] Finish paper writeup
-- [ ] Create graphs of performance
+- [x] Create graphs of performance
-- [ ] Make this into a library and clean up the code
+- [ ] Make into a library and clean up the code
 - [ ] Parallelization